-- 1. With RKE transmitter buttons facing down, use a flat blade or dime to pry the two halves of the transmitter apart.
-Make sure not to damage the rubber gasket during removal. - 2.
-Remove and replace the battery.
+- 2. Remove and replace the battery.
 When replacing the battery, match the + sign on battery to the + sign on the inside of the battery clip, located on back cover.
 Avoid touching the new battery with your fingers.
-Skin oils may cause battery deterioration.
+Skin oils may 2 cause battery deterioration.
 If you touch a battery, clean it with rubbing alcohol. - 3.
-To reassemble the transmitter case, snap the two halves of the case together.
+To reassemble the RKE transmitter case, snap the two halves of the case together.
 Make sure there is an even "gap" between the two halves.
 If equipped, install and tighten the screw until snug.
-Test RKE transmitter operation.
+Test the RKE transmitter operation.